nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

 ![High Level Architecture Diagram](/assets/System-Design-Digram-of-Bicycle-Racing-Platform.drawio.png)

-1. Back Office Administration Application:
+1. Backend Office Administration Application:
     - The application will be responsible for managing users, creating new races, and viewing statistics from past races.
 The application should be connected to a database to store user information and race data.
 The database could be a relational database Aurora MySQL and NoSQL db line AWS DynamoDB.
         - Cloud Services
             - This application deployed on AWS ECS Fargate Cluster